 Because it was widely agreed that even the smallest amount of money the trial lawyers would ask for would seem outrageous, neither the Bill nor the Resolution quantified fees.
 Instead, the fees were left to be determined by arbitrators.
-State settlements adopted the subterfuge of announcing a lower settlement with lawyers' fees to be paid in addition, so that the government could disclaim spending the billions of dollars.
+State settlements adopted the technique of announcing a lower settlement with lawyers' fees to be paid in addition, so that the government could disclaim spending the billions of dollars.
 Knowing that if the trial lawyers were not bought off the whole deal might fall apart, the companies offered to pay the lawyers an annuity of up to \$500 million per year, presumably in proportion to each company's sales, as part of any national settlement.

 One window into the aspirations of the plaintiffs' lawyers comes from the testimony of Jeffrey E. Harris, an MIT economist and long time industry critic, who has served as a plaintiffs' expert witness for over ten years.
 Harris proposed a scheme under which lawyers from the states that have contingency fee agreements would receive 12.9 to 14.6 percent of the revenues that would go to those states.
 These rates were consistent with the fees that had already been negotiated in the Texas and Minnesota state cases.
-The Harris plan would cost at least \$15 billion in present value, based on the Bill's taxes, and would be financed by an eight cent per pack "lawyer's tax".
-Put another way, it would amount to an average of better than \$30 million apiece for 470 class action lawyers, for a deal that yields smokers no money.
+He Harris plan would cost at least \$15 billion in present value, based on the Bill's taxes, and would be financed by an eight cent per pack "lawyer's tax".
+He Harris Put another